tankh99/learnie-plugin/README.md

 ![Start quiz](assets/start-quiz.png)

-**View all questions** - You can also view all questions across all notes if you'd like
+**View all questions** - You can also view all questions across all notes if you'd like by clicking on the "View all questions" button at the lef tsidebar

 ![View all questions](assets/view-all-qns.png)

 ### 7. Settings